SannyNguyenHung/ds-alinea-form-builder/README.md

 ## TODO

 * Form Pages beside Static Pages
-* Research for a component library (accessible, tested, standardized blocks without content in another repo)
+* Research for a component library (accessible, tested, documented, standardized blocks without content in another repo)
 * Research for a workflow (questionnaire flows, gather data from user - one thing per page, process data)
 * Research for theming